Section 1

 Loaded when triggered.
 The full instructions, steps, examples, and formatting guidance.
 This is where most of your content goes.

-Keep it focused.
 One skill, one job.
-Don't pack multiple workflows into a single skill file.
+Don't pack multiple workflows into a single file.

 Linked Files

 Loaded on demand.
 If your skill references a brand guide, template, or example library, Claude only loads those files when it actually needs them.
-This keeps the context window light.
+Keeps the context window light.

 Use relative paths: ./brand-voice.md